By Mike Loughrin, CEO for Transformance Advisors

 Black Belt

 The curriculum for Black Belt training should include a deeper dive on some material covered in Green Belt.
-In addition, there should be a sanctioned six sigma project which requires rigorous use of Define Measure Analyze Improve Control (DMAIC), includes complex data analysis, and addresses reducing defects per opportunity.
+In addition, there should be a sanctioned Six Sigma project which requires rigorous use of Define Measure Analyze Improve Control (DMAIC), includes complex data analysis, and addresses reducing defects per opportunity.
 The project must provide significant customer value and meet other stakeholder expectations.

 Learning should be supported through coaching from a Six Sigma Champion.

-The concepts, terms, and tools include:
+Key concepts, terms, and tools include:

 Master Black Belt